ovh/docs/pages/platform/data-processing/21_GETTINGSTARTED_check-job-logs/guide.en-gb.md

 An other way to read your job's logs is to use the OVH cloud API by call the endpoint to GET a job's logs (see [how to use the OVHcloud API](../use-api){.external})

-To get the logs you have to use th `GET` on the `/cloud/project/{serviceName}/dataProcessing/jobs/{jobId}/logs` endpoint (where the service name is your Public Cloud project ID)
+To get the logs you have to use the `GET` on the `/cloud/project/{serviceName}/dataProcessing/jobs/{jobId}/logs` endpoint (where the service name is your Public Cloud project ID)
-This endpoint can take a querry parameter which is `from`.
+This endpoint can take a query parameter which is `from`.
 This parameter allows you to specify the date from which you want to retrieve the logs.
-Its default value is epoch.
+Its default value is 1970-01-01T00:00:00 UTC.
 Whether you chose to set this start date or not, you will retrieve all the logs that came after in the limit of 10 000 characters.

 >[!primary]